-9. 8.
-Disclosure of this policy
+9. Disclosure of this policy

-- 9.1 8.1 SFDR requires that the FirmAIFM's must publish on our website information about this policy.
-The Firm satisfies this requirement by disclosing this policy itself on our website.
-In addition, the Firm commits to include, along with certain other information about ourrelating to the actions taking in relation to sustainability impacts, shareholder engagement policies and responsible investing guidelines on PGIM Real Estate's Annual ESG Report.8.2 SFDR also requires that the Firm must.
-The SFDR RTS require the AIFM's to publish this information in a prescribed table format by 30 June each year (which shall include a description of this policy). - 9.2 The AIFMs include, in the pre-contractual disclosures for our financial products which adhere to this policy in whole or in part or otherwise consider principal adverse impacts of our investment decisions on sustainability factors, a description of how the financial product considers the principal adverse impacts on sustainability factors.
-The Firm satisfies this requirement by disclosing this policy itself in pre-contractual disclosures, as required by the SFDR. - 9.3 8.3 For any financial product which is excepted from this policy under section 3 and does not consider the principal adverse impacts of its investment decisions on sustainability factors, we must he AIFM's instead include an explanation that the relevant financial product does not consider the principal adverse impacts on sustainability factors, and the reasons for that approach. - 9.4 8.4-For these purposes, "pre-contractual disclosures" means the prospectus or offering document for a fund, and the investment management agreement or other terms and conditions for a portfolio management service.
+- 9.1 SFDR requires that the AIFM's must publish on our website information about this policy, along with certain other information relating to the actions taking in relation to sustainability impacts.
+The SFDR RTS require the AIFM's to publish this information in a prescribed table format by 30 June each year (which shall include a description of this policy). - 9.2 The AIFMs include, in the pre-contractual disclosures for our financial products which adhere to this policy in whole or in part or otherwise consider principal adverse impacts of our investment decisions on sustainability factors, a description of how the financial product considers the principal adverse impacts on sustainability factors, as required by the SFDR. - 9.3 For any financial product which is excepted from this policy under section 3 and does not consider the principal adverse impacts of its investment decisions on sustainability factors, the AIFM's instead include an explanation that the relevant financial product does not consider the principal adverse impacts on sustainability factors, and the reasons for that approach. - 9.4 For these purposes, "pre-contractual disclosures" means the prospectus or offering document for a fund, and the investment management agreement or other terms and conditions for a portfolio management service.